quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part42_32.1_Motivation.md

 The three main components are:
 1. Remaining service time of the current job.
 2. Expected wait time until a higher-priority job arrives.
-3. Sum of the moments \(E[S_k]\) for all classes.
+3. Sum of the moments $E[S_k]$ for all classes.
 These components help in accurately estimating the mean time in system for a given priority class. x??

 #### Component (2) of E[T(k)] Calculation
 Background context: In a preemptive priority queue, we need to determine the expected time required to complete service on all jobs of priority 1 through k already in the system when our arrival walks in.
-This is component (2) of \(E[T(k)]\).
+This is component (2) of $E[T(k)]$.
 The key difference from non-preemptive systems is that jobs may have been partially worked on.

 :p How do we compute component (2) for a preemptive priority queue?
 ??x